turbot/steampipe-plugin-aws/docs/tables/aws_s3_object.md

   and object_lock_legal_hold_status = 'ON';
 ```

-### List all objects in a bucket with governance lock mode
+### List all objects in a bucket with governance lock mode enabled

 ```sql
 select